-For information on the CDC scheme, see Article 5.2.
-For information on the IDC scheme, see Article 5.3.
+For information on the average pay scheme, see Article 5.3.For information on the CDC scheme, see Article 5.4.
+For information on the IDC scheme, see Article 5.5.

 5.1.3.
 Former FOV members and pension

 Former members of the Dutch Federation of Mutual Insurers (Federatie van Onderlinge Verzekeraars - FOV) are bound by the Collective Agreement as a result of the merger with the Dutch Association of Insurers (Verbond voor Verzekeraars).